Gravity assist: propelling higher education towards a brighter future

 [iv] Times Higher Education, 2020, ’THE leaders survey: will Covid-19 leave universities in intensive care?’
 Available at https://www.timeshighereducation.com/features/leaders-survey-will-covid-19-leave-universities-intensive-care.

-[vi] Education Endowment Foundation, 2021, ‘Best evidence on impact of school closure in the attainment gap.
-Available at https://educationendowmentfoundation.org.uk/covid-19-resources/best-evidence-on-impact-of-school-closures-on-the-attainment-gap/
+[vi] Education Endowment Foundation, 2021, ‘Best evidence on impact of school closure in the attainment gap'.
+Available at https://educationendowmentfoundation.org.uk/guidance-for-teachers/covid-19-resources/best-evidence-on-impact-of-covid-19-on-pupil-attainment